CavernCrawlers/CavernCrawlers.github.io/Fighter-Spellcaster.md

 ## Fighter-Spellcaster Knacks

+Unless stated otherwise, each knack may only be taken once.

 **Archer**: You do not have **Disadvantage** when making attacks at Far range.

 **Cavalry**: While mounted, you gain +2 to hit and +1 AC.
 Additionally, whatever creature you are mounted on gains +1 AC and +1 Evasion.